HofferLeonhard/php-import-export-databases/README.md

 # php-import-export-databases
-Simple application to backup and restore a database with php
+Simple application to backup and restore a database with php, automatically !.

 ## How to use